abhaybharti/Notes/reactjs/ReactJs_CheatSheet.md

 ### React Component

-#### 1. Functional - New way of writing, it is nothing but a normal JavaScript function
+#### 1. Functional Component - New way of writing, it is nothing but a normal JavaScript function

 name of component starts with capital letter